-For examples of allowable and disallowed fees, refer to CHFA's LIHTC Compliance Manual.
-Call your Program Compliance Officer with questions regarding fees not included in the LIHTC Compliance Manual.
+For examples of allowable and disallowed fees, refer to CHFA's Compliance Manual.
+Contact your Program Compliance Officer with questions regarding any fees not addressed in the Compliance Manual.

 11.J

 Utility Allowance

 For 100-percent USDA Rural Development projects, use the applicable utility allowances from Rural Development.
 For HUD project- based Section 8 properties, use the project-specific utility allowances approved by HUD.